DJC-GH/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0. Create a script that changes your user ID to betty.
+0.0-iam_betty Creates a script that changes your user to betty.

-You should use exactly 8 characters for your command (+1 character for the new line) You can assume that the user betty will exist when we will run your script
-1. Who am I mandatory

-Write a script that prints the effective userid of the current user.
+1.1-who_am_i creates a script that prints the effective username of the current user.

-2. Groups mandatory
+2.2-groups creates a script that prints all the groups the current user is part of.

 Write a script that prints all the groups the current user is part of.
 3. New owner mandatory